-This section explains how to use the process for making complaints.
-The complaint process is used for certain types of problems only.
-This includes problems related to quality of care, waiting times and the customer service you receive.
+The complaint process is only used for certain types of problems.
+This includes problems related to quality of care, waiting times, and Customer Service.
 Here are examples of the kinds of problems handled by the complaint process.

-Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received?
-Respecting your privacy • Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
-Disrespect, poor customer service or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with how our Customer Service has treated you?
+Complaint Example Quality of your care • Are you unhappy with the quality of the care you have received?
+Respecting your privacy • Did someone not respect your right to privacy or share confidential information?
+Disrespect, poor Customer Service or other negative behaviors Has someone been rude or disrespectful to you?
+Are you unhappy with our Customer Service?
 Do you feel you are being encouraged to leave the plan?

-Waiting times Have you been kept waiting too long by pharmacists?
+Complaint Example Waiting times Have you been kept waiting too long by pharmacists?
 Or by our Customer Service or other staff at the plan?
-Examples include waiting too long on the phone or when getting a prescription.
+Examples include waiting too long on the phone, in the waiting room, or getting a prescription.
 Cleanliness • Are you unhappy with the cleanliness or condition of a pharmacy?
-Information you get from us Do you believe we have not given you a notice that we are required to give?Do you think written information we have given you is hard to understand?
-Timeliness (These types of complaints are all The process of asking for a coverage decision and making appeals is explained in Sections 4 $-$ 6 of this chapter.
-If you are asking for a decision or making an appeal, you use that process, not the complaint process. related to the timeliness of our actions related to coverage decisions and appeals.)
-However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
-If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint. • When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain drugs, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint. • When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
-If we do not do that within the required deadline, you can make a complaint.
+Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
+Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
+Here are examples: You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
+You believe we are not meeting deadlines for covering or reimbursing you for certain drugs that were approved; you can make a complaint.
+You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.

-If you have any of these kinds of problems, you can "make a complaint"
+Section 7.2 How to make a complaint

-Legal Terms ------------- --
+Legal Terms

-- What this section calls a "complaint" is also called a "grievance." - Another term for "making a complaint" is "filing a grievance."

-Another way to say "using the process for complaints" is "using the process for filing a grievance."
+- A "Complaint" is also called a "grievance." - "Making a complaint" is also called "filing a grievance." - "Using the process for complaints" is also called "using the process for filing a grievance." - A "fast complaint" is also called an "expedited grievance."